Milk-Cool/tokipona/README.md

 See [the docs](docs/index.md) for further usage instructions.

 ## Quirks
-- Sentences without "li" (for example, "mi pona") only return the object when parsed (which is "mi pona").
-That is because it would be much more difficult to parse them as a subject and an object ("i am good") so it's easier to parse them as just the object ("good me").
+- Sentences without "li" (for example, "mi pona") only return the subject when parsed (which is "mi pona").
+That is because it would be much more difficult to parse them as a object and an subject ("i am good") so it's easier to parse them as just the subject ("good me").
 However, sentences like "mi toki e toki pona" will be parsed as "mi" / "toki" / "toki pona"
-- Sentences with "li" but without a clear subject (i. e. "ona li ike") only return the object and the verb when parsed.
+- Sentences with "li" but without a clear object (i. e. "ona li ike") only return the subject and the verb when parsed.
-- After parsing a sentence like "[object] o [verb]", only the object will have the "o" property set.
+- After parsing a sentence like "[subject] o [verb]", only the subject will have the "o" property set.

 ## Features: